The Science Behind A 14-Day Quarantine After Possible COVID-19 Exposure

 The answer has to do with how viruses invade cells and replicate.

-Once a virus infects someone — a host — it takes some time for it to make enough copies of itself that the host begins to shed them — through coughs or sneezes, for instance.
+Once a virus infects someone — a host — it takes some time for the virus to make enough copies of itself that the host begins to shed the virus, through coughs or sneezes, for instance.
 (That's the way the host helps the virus spread to other people — new hosts.)
-This is the virus' incubation period — for us hosts, it's generally the time between when we're first infected to when we start shedding virus, which may be a little before we start experiencing symptoms.
+This is the virus' incubation period.
+For us hosts, it's generally the time between when we're first infected and when we start shedding the virus, which may be a little before we start experiencing symptoms.

-"The incubation period varies from virus to virus, and sometimes from host to host," says Rachel Graham, a virologist at the University of North Carolina Gillings School of Public Health.
+"The incubation period varies from virus to virus, and sometimes from host to host," says Rachel Graham, a virologist at the University of North Carolina's Gillings School of Global Public Health.

 For the virus that causes COVID-19 — its official name is SARS-CoV-2 — researchers have found that the typical incubation period is about five days.
-About 97% of the people who get infected and develop symptoms will do so within 11 to 12 days, and about 99% within 14 days.
+About 97% of the people who get infected and develop symptoms will do so within 11 to 12 days, and about 99% will within 14 days.

-So that 14-day quarantine is what is being considered the outside "safety" margin, Graham says, to be certain you haven't developed an infection that you could spread to others.
+So that 14-day quarantine is being considered the outside "safety" margin, Graham says, to be certain you haven't developed an infection that you could spread to others.

 With two similar viruses, SARS and MERS, the incubation periods are a little shorter, with most people developing symptoms within 10 days.
-Those viruses had a higher proportion of people experiencing more severe symptoms, too, which made it easier to define the end of the "safety" window.
+Those viruses also had a higher proportion of people experiencing more severe symptoms, which made it easier to define the end of the "safety" window.

-There's a big open question with coronavirus that makes these quarantine recommendations trickier than usual: It's not yet clear how common it is for people who are infected but not showing symptoms — at least not yet — to shed the virus.
+There's a big open question with the coronavirus that makes these quarantine recommendations trickier than usual: It's not yet clear how common it is for people who are infected but not showing symptoms — at least not yet — to shed the virus.
 That answer has been particularly tough to nail down in the U.S. because testing for COVID-19 is not yet widespread.

 "It's still a big black box as to how much asymptomatic spread is contributing to the increased number of cases that we're seeing," Graham says.